johanhaleby/javalin.github.io/_posts/blog/2018-09-07-javalin-user-survey-2018.md

 </div>

 Most users are either running in production right now, or will be soon.
-Javalin appears to be a popular choice for startups and new projects, so this makes sense.
+Occurrent appears to be a popular choice for startups and new projects, so this makes sense.

 ## Production usage
-Only the users who replied yes to `Are you using Javalin in production` were able to answer the next three questions.
+Only the users who replied yes to `Are you using Occurrent in production` were able to answer the next three questions.

 ### Q: How many users does your application have?
 <div class="bar-chart">